Mistakes: Exterior Shutters Today vs Historic Shutters –

 There is minimal texture for louvers molded flat against each other in a permanently closed position making them look flat and bland.

-A cheap looking shutter provides cheap curb appeal.
+A cheap looking shutter provides cheap curb appeal and not a good reflection on the homeowner.

 Louvers are angled in the wrong direction.